MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 }
 ```

-There are two different `feedAttributeType` data types you can set for page feeds:
+These are the `feedAttributeType` data types you can set for page feeds:

-> [!NOTE]
-> The `feedAttributeType` is optional for "Page Feed" and "Custom Label" named attributes.
-If you do not set `feedAttributeType` the service uses the respective "Url" and "StringList" types.
-If you do set `feedAttributeType`, then it must be set to the supported value per custom attribute [name](#customattributes-name).

 |feedAttributeType|Use cases|Accepted feed item values|
 |-----|-----|-----|